 Since 1989, the Canadian Association of African Studies has recognized excellence in scholarship on Africa by awarding the Joel Gregory Prize.
 Prior to his death in 1988, Professor Gregory was a leading demographer at the University of Monteal and served as President of the Canadian Association of African Studies and Editor of the Canadian Journal of African Studies.

 The Joel Gregory Prize is awarded to the best book published in African Studies in the social sciences and humanities, written by a Canadian, a landed immigrant, or an African who has completed a PhD program in Canada or who has worked in a Canadian organization devoted to the promotion of knowledge of Africa.

 Valued at $1,000, the Joel Gregory Prize is announced at the Annual Meeting of the Canadian Association of African Studies.
 Nominations are accepted in the two years preceding the conferring of the Prize.
 The Call for Nominations for the 2022 Joel Gregory Prize for books published (or to be published) in 2020 and 2021 is open and will run from July 1, 2021 to January 31, 2022.

-A Committee of three distinguished scholars is appointed by the Canadian Association of African Studies to consider nominees.
-Publishers are expected to send a copy of their nominated book to committee members' addresses.
+A Committee of three distinguished scholars has been appointed by the Canadian Association of African Studies to consider nominees.
+Publishers are expected to send a copy of their nominated book to the following committee members' addresses.